avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 ## Security Considerations

-This ACP significantly reduces the cost of becoming a Subnet Validator.
+This ACP significantly reduces the cost of becoming an L1 validator.
 This can lead to a large increase in the number of Subnet Validators going forward.
-Each additional Subnet Validator adds consistent RAM usage to the P-Chain.
+Each additional validator adds consistent RAM usage to the P-Chain.
 However, this should be appropriately metered by the continuous fee mechanism outlined above.

 With the additional sovereignty Subnets gain from the P-Chain, Subnet staking tokens are no longer locked on the P-Chain for Permissionless Subnets.
-This poses a new security consideration for Subnet Validators: Malicious Subnets can choose to remove validators at will and take any funds that the Subnet Validator has on the Subnet.
+This poses a new security consideration for Subnet Validators: Malicious Subnets can choose to remove validators at will and take any funds that the validator has on the Subnet.
 The P-Chain only provides the guarantee that Subnet Validators can retrieve the remaining $AVAX Balance for their Validator via a `DisableL1ValidatorTx`.
 Any assets on the Subnet is entirely under the purview of the Subnet.
 The onus is now on Subnet Validators to vet the Subnet's security.

-With a long window of expiry (48 hours) for the Warp message in `RegisterL1ValidatorTx`, spam of Subnet Validator registration could lead to high memory pressure on the P-Chain.
+With a long window of expiry (48 hours) for the Warp message in `RegisterL1ValidatorTx`, spam of validator registration could lead to high memory pressure on the P-Chain.
 A future ACP can reduce the window of expiry if 48 hours proves to be a problem.

 NodeIDs can be added to a Subnet's validator set involuntarily.
 However, it is important to note that any stake/rewards are _not_ at risk.
 For a node operator who was added to a validator set involuntarily, they would only need to generate a new NodeID via key rotation as there is no lock-up of any stake to create a NodeID.
 This is an explicit tradeoff for easier on-boarding of NodeIDs.
 This mirrors the Primary Network Validators guarantee of no stake/rewards at risk.

 The continuous fee mechanism outlined above does not apply to inactive Subnet Validators since they are not stored in memory.
 However, inactive Subnet Validators are persisted on disk which can lead to persistent P-Chain state growth.
-The initial balance requirement (the greater of 5 $AVAX or two weeks of the current fee) should be a sufficient deterrent as it must be fully burned for the Subnet Validator to become inactive.
+The initial balance requirement (the greater of 5 $AVAX or two weeks of the current fee) should be a sufficient deterrent as it must be fully burned for the validator to become inactive.
 A future ACP can increase the initial balance to decrease the rate of P-Chain state growth or provide a state expiry path to reduce the amount of P-Chain state.

 ## Open Questions